awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

     For **Proxy configuration**, provide information for the following:
    +  **Proxy identifier**\.
 Specify a name of your choosing, unique within your AWS account ID and current AWS Region\.
    +  **Engine family**\.
 This setting determines which database network protocol the proxy recognizes when it interprets network traffic to and from the database\.
 For RDS for MariaDB or RDS for MySQL, choose **MySQL**\.
 For RDS for PostgreSQL, choose **PostgreSQL**\.
+For RDS for SQL Server, choose **SQL Server**\.
    +  **Require Transport Layer Security**\.
 Choose this setting if you want the proxy to enforce TLS/SSL for all client connections\.
-When you use an encrypted or unencrypted connection to a proxy, the proxy uses the same encryption setting when it makes a connection to the underlying database\.
+For an encrypted or unencrypted connection to a proxy, the proxy uses the same encryption setting when it makes a connection to the underlying database\.
    +  **Idle client connection timeout**\.
 Choose a time period that a client connection can be idle before the proxy can close it\.
 The default is 1,800 seconds \(30 minutes\)\.
 A client connection is considered idle when the application doesn't submit a new request within the specified time after the previous request completed\.
 The underlying database connection stays open and is returned to the connection pool\.
 Thus, it's available to be reused for new client connections\.

       Consider lowering the idle client connection timeout if you want the proxy to proactively remove stale connections\.
 If your workload is spiking, consider raising the idle client connection timeout to save the cost of establishing connections\.